mohamedsaoud7/ocr/README.md

 git clone https://github.com/mohamedsaoud7/ocr.git
 cd ocr
 ```
-### choose what version you want to choose(main(the fields that are gonna get extracted are in groups based on the selected domain) or secondVersion(here you can fine grained control on the fields that you want to extract)) so for example to use the secondVersion:
+### choose what version you want to choose(main(the fields that are gonna get extracted are in groups based on the selected domain) or secondVersion(here you have fine grained control over the fields that you want to extract)) so for example to use the secondVersion:
 ```bash
 git checkout secondVersion
 ```